 We are a very warm and open community and we welcome all visitors.

-On September 14, 2005, the day the Church commemorates the Exaltation of the Holy Cross, a small group of families from Greensboro, Winston-Salem and High Point, NC met to discuss the need for a new Orthodox Mission church for the Triad Metropolitan area, and prayerfully decided to work diligently to establish such a mission.
-Father Marcus Burch of Greenville, SC and Father William Mills of Charlotte, NC generously helped, serving Vespers services every other week at All Saints Episcopal (Greensboro, NC) and some Divine Liturgy services.
+On September 14, 2005, the day the Church commemorates the Exaltation of the Holy Cross, a small group of families from Greensboro, Winston-Salem and High Point, NC met to discuss the need for a new Orthodox Mission church in the Greensboro/Winston-Salem/High Point area with all-English services, and prayerfully decided to work diligently to establish such a mission.
 The first Divine Liturgy was held at Saint Matthew's Episcopal Church in Kernersville, NC on March 12, 2006.

 In May 2006, the Mission learned that it was given the name of Holy Cross, commemorating the Exaltation of the Holy Cross (the first day the founders all met).
 Later in May, we joyfully learned that Father Christopher Foley was assigned to our church.
 Father Christopher came to us directly from St. Vladimir's Orthodox Theological Seminary after graduating that year.

-Looking for a more permanent home, we leased an unused Fellowship Hall at Christ Presbyterian Church in High Point, renovated it, painted it, installed carpeting and an iconostas, and we are very happy in our own church!
-On December 24, 2006 we celebrated our first Divine Liturgy in our new home.
-What a wonderful Christmas gift for us at Holy Cross it was.
-God is good!
+Looking for a more permanent home, we leased an unused Fellowship Hall at Christ Presbyterian Church in High Point, renovated it, painted it, installed carpeting and an iconostas, and on December 24, 2006 we celebrated our first Divine Liturgy in our new home.
+We were happy and grateful to God for our first home for many years!